The Old Story Retold: How the Jesus Narrative Echoes Ancient Myth Cycles

 8. The Jesus Narrative in Context

-These beats were not unusual in ancient literature.
-They were the expected markers of a divine or semi divine figure.
-This does not mean the gospel writers fabricated the entire story.
-It means they framed it in terms their audience recognised.
+None of these beats was at all unusual in ancient literature.
+They were the expected markers of a divine or semi-divine figure, the recognised grammar of the sacred.
+This does not by itself mean the gospel writers fabricated the entire account.
+It means they framed whatever material they had in terms their audience would immediately recognise.
+Myths survive, after all, precisely when they speak the native language of their culture.

 9. Why Repetition Feels Like Revelation